GlimmerDev/StardewValleyMod_OmniFarm/README.md

 ## Changes in this fork
 * Updated for SMAPI 4.0 (Stardew Valley 1.6)
 * Converted maps from TBIN -> TMX, and cleaned them up.
 This includes fixing the tilesheet order, removing invisible (impassible) tiles, etc.
-* The Farm Minecart can now show up in the list of Minecart destinations (can be disabled in the config).
+* The Farm can now show up in the list of Minecart destinations (can be disabled in the config).

 ---